datashinobi/Sequence-Graph-transform/README.md

 # Sequence-Graph-transform

-This repository contains code that implements the algorithm proposed  by Chitta Ranjan, Samaneh Ebrahimi, Kamran Paynabar
+This repository contains python implementation of the algorithm proposed  by Chitta Ranjan, Samaneh Ebrahimi, Kamran Paynabar